mathLab/PINA/docs/source/_rst/tutorial3/tutorial.rst

 ---------------------

 After the problem, a **torch** model is needed to solve the PINN.
-Usually, many models are already implemented in ``PINA``, but the user has the possibility to build his/her own model in ``PyTorch``.
+Usually, many models are already implemented in **PINA**, but the user has the possibility to build his/her own model in ``torch``.
 The hard constraint we impose is on the boundary of the spatial domain.
 Specifically, our solution is written as: